Donald McGill

 Donald Fraser Gould McGill (28 January 1875 – 13 October 1962) was an English graphic artist whose name has become synonymous with the genre of saucy postcards, particularly associated with the seaside (though they were sold throughout the UK).

 The cards mostly feature an array of attractive young women, fat old ladies, drunken middle-aged men, honeymoon couples and vicars.

-He has been called 'the king of the saucy postcard', and his work is collected and appreciated for his artistic skill, its power of social observation and earthy sense of humour.
-Even at the height of his fame he only earned three guineas a design, but today his original artwork can fetch thousands of pounds.
+He has been called 'the king of the saucy postcard', and his work is collected and appreciated for his artistic skill, power of social observation and earthy sense of humour.
+Even at the height of his fame he earned only three guineas a design, but by the 2000s his original artwork could fetch thousands of pounds.

 Early life

 McGill was born in London in 1875.
-He lost a foot in a school rugby accident, and, having studied at Blackheath Proprietary School where his best friend was Campbell Richard Hone, a future Bishop of Wakefield, spent most of his life in the Blackheath area of south-east London, living at 5 Bennett Park, SE3 – a blue plaque location.
+He lost a foot in a school rugby accident, and, having studied at Blackheath Proprietary School where his best friend was Campbell Richard Hone, a future Bishop of Wakefield, McGill spent most of his life in the Blackheath area of southeast London, living at 5 Bennett Park, SE3 – a blue plaque location.

 He was a naval draughtsman until his career in postcards began accidentally in 1904 when an in-law encouraged him after seeing an illustrated get-well card he had made for a sick nephew.
 Within a year it was his full-time occupation.
 He studied art and married the daughter of the owner of Crowder's Music Hall in Greenwich.

 Artistic career

 McGill spent virtually the whole of his career creating the distinctive colour-washed drawings which were then reproduced as postcards.
 He ranked his output according to their vulgarity as mild, medium and strong, with strong being much the best sellers.
 His family, however, was steadfastly respectable.
-He said of his two daughters, "They ran like stags whenever they passed a comic postcard shop".
+He said of his two daughters, "They ran like stags whenever they passed a comic postcard shop."

 During the First World War he produced anti-German propaganda in the form of humorous postcards.
 They reflected on the war from the opinion, as he saw it, of the men serving, and the realities facing their families at home.
 Cards dealing with the so-called "home front" covered issues such as rationing, home service, war profiteers, spy scares and interned aliens.
 Recruitment and "slackers" were other topics covered.

 Many cards were designed to appeal to the soldier who wished to send a card home to his sweetheart and these cards showed couples.
 Cards showed soldiers in training, and there were many light-hearted jokes about the Scottish soldier and his kilt.
 A few cards showed images of nursing sisters, and at least one showed three female munitions workers.
 There were relatively few cards depicting a soldier in action, and some depicted men in the Navy.
 Only a few of the military-themed cards were serious, such as one showing a British Red Cross medic caring for a wounded German soldier.